jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 title: This Website
 date: 10/18/2017
 ---
 I decided to make this site after starting grad applications.
 All of them had some field saying something like "Link to personal website (optional)."
 I did not make this just because of those input fields, but it was the impetus.
-Other reasons for making it are that 1) joshuatimmons.com wasn't taken and 2) I like the idea of having a repository for stuff that I work on.
+Other reasons for making it were that 1) joshuatimmons.com was available and 2) I like the idea of having a repository for stuff that I work on.

 Right now, despite it having a "Blog" section, I'm planning to just use it to post results from my projects.
 Like a portfolio website for an arts major.
 Inotherwords,  I don't plan to rant about Trump in my free time.